ItsMonarch04/crash-course/bench/README.md

 # Benchmarks

-`cc-bench` is a deterministic, closed-loop local harness.
+`cc-bench` is a deterministic, closed-loop local harness — not a benchmark claim against any other system.
 It publishes the workload, client count, value size, seed, environment, config hash, and integer latency percentiles in JSON.
 The current driver exercises the local state-machine model; it does not claim a real replicated-cluster number.